Eminent Farmer

 County: Minnehaha

-When he was 13 years old, he helped his father plant the seedlings which today are the huge walnut trees occupying two and a quarter acres about the house, giving the farm the name “Walnut Grove Farm.”
+When he was 13-years-old, he helped his father plant the seedlings which today are the huge walnut trees occupying two and a quarter acres about the house, giving the farm the name “Walnut Grove Farm.”

 Most of the corn, barley and oats raised on the farm is marketed through livestock.
-Mr. Thompson has been a patron of the Sioux Falls market since its first year.
+Thompson has been a patron of the Sioux Falls market since its first year.

 Purebred Shorthorn cattle, Duroc Jersey hogs and the new breed of Hampshire chickens are the livestock grown.

-Mr. Thompson is president of the Farmers’ Insurance Company.
+Thompson is president of the Farmers’ Insurance Company.
 He was for several years chairman of the Minnehaha County allotment committee of the Agricultural Conservation Service.
 In 1937 he accompanied the Conservation Good Will Tour to Southern states.

-Mr. Thompson has been a life long member of the Lutheran Nidaros Church near his home.
+Thompson has been a life long member of the Lutheran Nidaros Church near his home.
 He was a trustee of the congregation for 18 years.

-He assisted in the organization of cooperative lumber yards in Baltic, Crooks, Renner and Sioux Falls, the Baltic Telephone company, the Minnehaha County Burial Association, and was vice-president of the Baltic State Bank.
+He assisted in the organization of cooperative lumber yards in Baltic, Crooks, Renner and Sioux Falls, the Baltic Telephone company, the Minnehaha County Burial Association and was vice-president of the Baltic State Bank.

 From 1913 to 1915 he was a member of the state legislature.

-Mr. and Mrs. Thompson retired from active farming in 1940.
+The Thompsons retired from active farming in 1940.